EloquentDevTeam/SAT-Algorithms/README.md

 2. Run CMake
    ```
    $ mkdir build
-   $ cmake -B build -G Makefile # This configure to build all algorithms.
+   $ cmake -B build # This is configured by default to build all algorithms.
 Append -DENABLE_<algo>:OFF to disable <algo>.
 More info in the algorithms section
    $ cd build
-   $ make -j$(nproc) # or other commands on non-UNIX platforms.
+   $ make -j$(nproc) # or other commands depending on the generator used by CMake.
    ```
 3. You are now ready to run the tests!
 You can either run each one of them individually, or you can use the convenient `benchmark.py` script to run all of them for you (one directory at a time):
    ```